confio/poe-contracts/packages/tg3/README.md

 `Vote{proposal_id, vote}` - Given a proposal_id, you can
 vote yes, no, abstain or veto.
-Each signed may have a different "weight" in the voting and they apply their entire weight on the vote.
+Each signed may have a different "points" in the voting and they apply their entire weight on the vote.

 Many contracts (like typical multisig with absolute threshold)